SamEag1e/SamEag1e/README.md

 Hi, I'm Samad.
 ==================================

-Software Engineer | Python & Django Specialist | Backend Developer
+Software Developer | Python & Django Specialist | Backend Developer
 -----------------------------------------------------------------------------------------------------------
 I specialize in Python and Django with a strong focus on software engineering principles, clean code, and scalable solutions.
 I have built multiple projects, ranging from trading automation to web applications, continuously refining my skills in object-oriented programming, design patterns, and modular software design.